 Professor, Department of Population Health

 Associate Director, Health Transformation Research Institute

-Elizabeth Matsui, M.D., M.H.S, is the associate chair for research in the Department of Population Health, professor of population health and pediatrics, director of the Center for Health and Environment: Education and Research and associate director of the Health Transformation Research Institute.
+Elizabeth Matsui, M.D., M.H.S, is the associate chair for research in the Department of Population Health, professor of population health and pediatrics, director of the Center for Health and Environment: Education and Research and associate director of the Health Transformation Research Institute at Dell Medical School.
 She is a pediatric allergist-immunologist and epidemiologist and a leading international expert on environmental exposures and their effects on asthma and other allergic conditions.